 One hour prior to exam please drink at least 32 oz of water.
 In order to evaluate the bladder it must be full.
 Bladder imaging can be done first if needed, just inform your tech.

-A full bladder is needed (32 oz of water) to help visualized the structures posterior to the bladder such as the uterus and ovaries.
+A full bladder is needed (32 oz of water 1 hour prior) to help visualized the structures posterior to the bladder such as the uterus and ovaries.
 If you are less than 14 weeks pregnant a full bladder maybe needed to see the small developing baby.

 Upper extremity: Wear a loose fitting tank top if possible.